L-A-L-I-T/Moviesverse/README.md

 # Moviesverse

 A Website for getting all the information about your favourite Movies, TV Shows and Actors.
+[Live Website](https://moviesverse.netlify.app/movies)

 ## Tech Stack